 alongside the western edge of lot 315.
 The start of the driveway to lot 315 actually runs across crown land.
 Before you

 reach the property boundary of lot 315, look for an overgrown track that runs down towards the river.
-The start of this
+Follow this straight track down

 to the water, being careful not to veer to the left onto private property, heading towards the sound of the river.
 After a hundred metres you